Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 How Does Heroin Affect the Brain?

-Heroin activates the opioid receptors in the brain and other areas of the body.
+When heroin activates opioid receptors in the brain, it not only induces feelings of euphoria but also inhibits the transmission of pain signals, contributing to its analgesic properties.
 As a result, the brain begins to flood with a much higher level of dopamine than what would ever occur naturally.
 Dopamine is a neurotransmitter that provides individuals with feelings of happiness, well-being, and satisfaction.

 Heroin also alters an individual’s state of mind, with many users reporting: